cfsfguyet787856/Minecraft-Server-Finder/README.md

 live logs.
 Results are written to `Minecraft_Servers.txt`, `Open_Ports.txt` and `saved_servers.json` under the storage directory (Desktop by default).

+### Quick-start workflow

+1. Clone the repository and install the recommended dependencies.
+2. Launch the GUI as shown above and enter the IPv4 ranges you want to inspect (e.g. `192.168.0.0/24`).
+3. Adjust the worker/thread count to suit the bandwidth available on your network connection.
+4. Click **Start Scan** to begin probing.
+Servers that respond successfully will appear in the results table in real time.
+5. Export the findings directly from the GUI or open the generated files in your storage directory for use in other tooling.

 ### Console mode / headless use

 ```